Terradue/cloud-admin-doc/source/sandbox2esxi.md

 Step 5.
 Upload of the disk on ESXi
 ----------------------------------

-* Login into the ESXi hypervisor through the vSphere client,
+* Login into the ESXi hypervisor through the VMware vSphere client,
 * Click on ..,